HunterMuratore/discord-spammer/README.md

 ### Using This Code

-1. Copy this repo onto your local system and run `npm i` to install all dependencies.
+1. Clone this repo onto your local system.

+2. Run `npm install` to install all dependencies.

-2. Create a .env file and copy the contents of .env.template into it.
+3. Create a .env file and copy the contents of .env.template into it.
 See [Getting An Authentication Token](#getting-an-authentication-token) and [Getting The Channel ID](#getting-the-channel-id)

-3. In the terminal run `npm start` to start the spammer.
+4. In the terminal run `npm start` to start the spammer.
 To stop it manually, `Ctrl + C` while clicked in the terminal.

-4. Happy Spamming!!
+5. Happy Spamming!!

 ### Getting An Authentication Token